 Lighting legislation is changing around the world.
-Many governments have accepted the need to promote new lighting systems such as LEDs, in order to reduce energy bills and protect the environment.
+Many governments have accepted the need to promote new lighting systems such as LED light bulbs, in order to reduce energy bills and protect the environment.

 Most of this legislation focuses on incandescent bulbs.
 These bulbs convert just 10% or less of electrical energy into light; they disperse the rest as heat.
 This means incandescent bulbs are highly energy-inefficient.

 From September 2009, the European Union has phased in legislation to prevent manufacturers and importers from making and selling incandescent light bulbs.
 However, shops are able to sell the affected incandescent bulbs until their stock runs out.

 The EU lighting legislation, which came in effect in 2009, has several stages.
 The relevant dates, and the incandescent bulbs the law bans, are as follows:

 - September 2009: all frosted and clear 150W and 100W bulbs, plus frosted 75W, 60W, 40W and 25W bulbs